vtigranv/Front-end-Guidelines/README.md

 }
 ```

-#### Don’t write border-bottom in CSS if you can add an hr tag
+#### Use an hr tag

+Don’t write border-bottom in CSS if you can add an hr tag.
 Use the hr tag instead of writing a new selector and adding border styles in CSS.
 It makes the code more markup-based, and that’s what we’re going for.

 ###### Bad Code